Freedom camping & self-containment rules in New Zealand

 |---|---|---|---|

-| Blue (old standard) | Portable was fine | Expires 7 June 2026 | Yes, until 7 June 2026 only |
+| Blue (old standard) | Portable was fine | Expired 7 June 2026 | No longer valid |

 | Green (new govt standard) | Fixed toilet required | 4 years | Yes — this is the one councils & DOC accept |